root-project/web/manual/math/index.md

 #### SVector

 The template class [ROOT::Math::SVector](https://root.cern/doc/master/classROOT_1_1Math_1_1SVector.html){:target="_blank"} represents n-dimensional vectors for objects of arbitrary type.
-This class has 2 template parameters, which define at compile time, its properties:
+The class has two template parameters that define their properties at compile time:
 1. Type of the contained elements (for example `float` or `double`).
 2. Size of the vector.